Cuprate/old_book/src/monero/database/errors.md

 ## BlockchainDB Errors

-Monerod database implement an error template called `DB_EXCEPTION` (see `blockchain_db.h`).
-This class permit the node to identify errors from the database and react acordingly to these events.
-This chapter is just to bring some details on each errors:
+Monerod's database implements an error template called `DB_EXCEPTION` (see `blockchain_db.h`).
+This class permits the node to identify errors from the database and react accordingly to these events.
+This chapter is just to bring some details on each error:

 The **DB_EXCEPTION** Definition :
 ```cpp